-You can encourage your cat to stalk, pounce and exercise his natural predatory behaviors without sacrificing live rodents or birds.
+You can encourage your cat to stalk, pounce and exercise its natural predatory behaviors without sacrificing live rodents or birds.

 There are a plethora of cat toys available today, from jingle balls and catnip mice to feathers dangling from a wand and laser pointers.
 Just remember, never leave cats unsupervised with toys they can potentially choke on or swallow.
 And try to rotate the toys each week to keep cats interested.

-Your cat may also like to hunt for his food: Try dividing his daily ration and hiding it in multiple places around your home.
+Your cat may also like to hunt for food: Try dividing the daily ration and hiding it in multiple places around your home.
 Or place kibble in food puzzles to provide physical and intellectual stimulation.